 Switch to 7.1 When

 You want section themes and the Fluid Engine for modern layouts.
 Your 7.0 template feels outdated and limits your design options.
 You are already planning a site redesign.
 You need features only available on 7.1 (member areas, improved social media integration).
 Your site is small enough that the content transfer is manageable.
+On 7.1, Site Styles settings persist through redesigns, eliminating the issue of fonts and colors reset after switching Squarespace templates.

 Stay on 7.0 When